brege/brege.org/content/post/sugar/index.md

 Two especially irreplaceable sugar vehicles come in the form of **honey** and **maple syrup**, notably for breakfast items but just as essential for pastries, coffee drinks, and cocktails.
 I use honey in every vinaigrette recipe.
 Maple syrup has a high warming association not replaceable with spirits or bitters.
 Advocating for the use of maple, like honey, requires our agricultural industries to plant more trees and plow fewer fields, creating habitat for creatures that take flight.
 As a sweetener, honey is better for tea and maple for coffee.
 Flipped the other way, I find the flavor combination of coffee and honey just as odd as that of a vodka and coke! [^2]

 With all that said: consuming less sugar is probably a good idea.
-Any modern diet requires an elimination of sugars.
-I have made an effort in previous kitchens to un-crutch myself from its uses, and to always explore its substitution via honey or maple or juice reductions where ever I can (this is a great way to make friends with bartenders too, by the way).
+Any modern diet requires an elimination of sugar.
+I have made an effort in previous kitchens to un-crutch myself from its use, and to always explore its substitution via honey or maple or juice reductions where ever I can (this is a great way to make friends with bartenders too, by the way).
 Corn syrup is mostly employed because it doesn't crystalize, opacify, or dye candies, but is largely unnecessary otherwise.
 Now that its production is tied to the energy sector--which has made the price of an ear of corn skyrocket in the last twenty years--its use in cooking and baking is, in my opinion, best avoided altogether.

-[^1]: Gastriques are made by combining vinegars and caramels, and are a fantastic way to use up expiring fruit and deglazing a cooking pan (like a rondeau used to caramelize onions) that pairs with steak, pork, or producing a glazing crostini toppings.
+[^1]: **Gastriques** are made by combining vinegars and caramels, and are a fantastic way to use up expiring fruit and deglazing a cooking pan (like a rondeau used to caramelize onions) that pairs with steak, pork, or producing a glazing crostini toppings.

 [^2]: In [*Ecce Homo*](https://en.wikipedia.org/wiki/Ecce_Homo_(book)), Nietzsche says he does not drink coffee because it spreads darkness, yet drinks tea but only in the morning (p.
 21).
 For some reason, I tend to remember that when choosing honey or maple for sauces and cocktails and it *sort of* becomes a pneumonic for me that honey goes in lighter mediums and maple syrup in darker ones.
 Usually.